AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 ![[Pasted image 20251105142709.png]]

-The lighting doesn't take any of the small cracks and holes into account and completely ignores the deep stripes between the bricks;
+The lighting doesn't take any of the small cracks and holes into account and completely ignores the deep stripes between the bricks; the surface looks perfectly flat.
+We can partly fix the flat look by using a specular to pretend some surfaces are less lit due to depth or other details